takluyver/nbparameterise/README.rst

     # Update one or more parameters
     params = parameter_values(orig_parameters, stock='GOOG')

-    # Make a notebook object with these definitions;
+    # Make a notebook object with these definitions, and execute it.
-    # you can then save or execute this.
     new_nb = replace_definitions(nb, params)